 The following discussion and analysis is based upon our financial statements as of the dates and for the periods presented in this section.
-You should read this discussion and analysis in conjunction with the financial statements and notes thereto found in Part I, Item 1 of this Form 10-Q and our financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2020 (the "2020 Form 10-K").
-All references to the third quarter mean the three-month period ended September 30, 2021, and all references to the first nine months of 2021 and 2020 mean the nine-month periods ended September 30, 2021 and 2020, respectively.
+You should read this discussion and analysis in conjunction with the financial statements and notes thereto found in Part I, Item 1 of this Form 10-Q and our financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2021 (the "2021 Form 10-K").
+All references to the first quarter mean the three-month period ended March 31, 2022.
 Unless the context otherwise requires, "CohBar," "we," "us" and "our" refer to CohBar, Inc.